register-v1/PyBot/README.md

 It also uses ssl by default.
 Please change bot_class.py do disable ssl.

+this bot was mainly created to help people that want to learn python.
+It has a builtin documentation search function...Other features will be added soon, that's for sure xD

 HOW TO USE::
   -Have python3.6
   -Have the ssl module